WSJS

 WSJS (600 AM) is a commercial radio station licensed to Winston-Salem, North Carolina, and broadcasting to the Greensboro/Winston-Salem/High Point media market.
 It airs a talk and sports radio format.
 WSJS is owned by the Truth Broadcasting Corporation, with studios and offices in The Factory Building on North Main Street in Kernersville.

 WSJS's AM transmitter is near Robinhood Road in Winston-Salem.
 The station operates with 5,000 watts, using a directional antenna with a four-tower array.
 WSJS is also heard on four FM translators: 93.7 W229CH in Greensboro, 101.5 W268CG in Winston-Salem, 103.1 W276DS in Winston-Salem and 104.9 W285EU in High Point.

 Programming

 On weekdays, WSJS has a talk radio format.
 Early weekday mornings, the station carries two syndicated shows, Our American Stories with Lee Habeeb and America in The Morning with John Trout.
 In morning drive time, Jeffrey Griffin hosts Triad Today.
 In middays, syndicated shows include Brian Kilmeade, Todd Starnes and Charlie Kirk.
 Sports shows begin in afternoon drive time, starting with The Drive with Josh Graham.
-In the evening, syndicated shows include Rich Eisen and Infinity Sports Network.
+In the evening, syndicated shows include Rich Eisen and Westwood One Sports.

-Weekends feature live sports as well as Infinity Sports Network and Westwood One sports programming.
+Weekends feature live sports, including play-by-play and talk programming from Westwood One Sports.
 Some paid brokered programming and religious shows air on weekend mornings.
 During talk programming hours, WSJS carries hourly updates from Townhall Radio News.